derlaft/synco/README.md

 # Known issues

 * On certain files it is not possible to scroll precisely.
-Currently this files make synco a little bit crazy.
+Currently such files make synco a little bit crazy and might cause playback loops.